Gwenhael: Life

+Veneration

+His relics were transferred to the Cathédrale Saint-Pierre de Vannes.
+To save them from the Normans, they were transported, at the end of the 9th century, to Paris, then to Corbeil, where they were burned during the Revolution.

-Gwenaël is said to have restored several monasteries in Ireland, but his cult is mostly found in the west of Brittany, as can be established after some deciphering of the various forms his name has taken.
-The church of Ergué-Gabéric (Finistère) is dedicated to him, under the name of "Saint Guinal" (guuin = gwen), and this, together with its proximity to Quimper, has given rise to the suggestion that he may have been born there.
+His cult is mostly found in the west of Brittany, as can be established after some deciphering of the various forms his name has taken.
+The church of Ergué-Gabéric (Finistère) is dedicated to him, under the name of "Saint Guinal".

-He is also said to have founded a monastery at Caudan (on the territory of the present Lanester), where there is a chapel of Saint Guénaël, and to have died there in about 590.
-His relics were translated to Corbeil.

-The parish churches of Bolazec, Lescouët-Gouarec and Tréguidel are also dedicated to him.
+The parish churches of Bolazec, Lescouët-Gouarec, Plougonvelin, and Tréguidel are also dedicated to him.
+A statue of the saint is also found in the church of Poullaouen.

 The saint's name is composed of the Breton elements gwenn "white, fair; blessed" and hael "generous".